sugartechllc/WxflowToChords/README.md

 Input data is structured according to the Weatherflow [UDP api](https://weatherflow.github.io/SmartWeather/api/udp.html).
-Messages have  a`type` field identifying the type of message, status fields indicating hardware health, and in some cases an `ob` array containing the weather values in a specific order.
+Messages have  a`type` field identifying the type of message, status fields indicating identity and hardware health, and in some cases an `ob` array containing the weather values in a specific order.

 Unfortunately, the meaning of each `ob` array element is not identified in the message; you